-14. Appendix: Hello World tutorial on x86\64 Linux
+15. Appendix: Hello World tutorial on x86_64 Linux

 This tutorial provides a simple C code example program, and shows you how to compile and run it on an FVP model of an Arm processor.
+It goes alongside a video tutorial, which can be found here: Compiling for Arm FVPs.